JohnAlbin/drupal-twig-extensions/README.md

 <sup>2</sup> These functions do not work the same as they do in Drupal; they just return their input without modification.
 They are implemented to keep Twig compilation from breaking when these Drupal-specific functions are used in Twig templates.

-<sup>3</sup> These functions do not work the same as they do in Drupal; they just return an empty string.
-They are implemented to keep Twig compilation from breaking when these Drupal-specific functions are used in Twig templates.
+<sup>3</sup> This function does not work the same as it does in Drupal; it just returns an empty string.
+It is implemented to keep Twig compilation from breaking when this Drupal-specific function is used in Twig templates.

 ### Tags